dragonguide/dragonguide/altfandragons.md

 * [Eternal-September](https://www.eternal-september.org)
 Named after the [Usenet slang](https://en.wikipedia.org/wiki/Eternal_September), Eternal-September is a private project providing free news group access to anyone who creates an account.
 * [Individual.NET](https://individual.net)
 A Usenet server offered by the Freie Universität Berlin, which can be used for a low yearly fee.
+Only available to users which have their tax domicile in Germany.

 As an alternative, you may also contact your ISP, as many of them may provide a Usenet server of their own.